liborty/rstats/README.md

 }|
 ```

-The remaining general cases previously required new manual implementations to be written for the (global) `From` trait for each new type and for each different quantification method, and adding the trait bounds everywhere.
+The remaining general cases previously required new manual implementations to be written for the (global) `From` trait for each new type and for each different quantification method, plus adding its trait bounds everywhere.
 Even then, the different implementations of `From` would conflict with each other.
 Now we can simply implement all the custom quantifications within the closures.
 This generality is obtained at the price of a small inconvenience: having to supply one of the above closures argument for the primitive types as well.

 ## Auxiliary Functions